Living Sweet Moments

 Hanukkah Jelly Cookie Recipe

 Yum!
 Hanukkah is just a few days away and I love baking some cute shaped cookies for my daughters.
-This Hanukkah Jelly Cookie Recipe is easy to make, delicious and super festive.
-You can fill them up with any jam, jelly or even Nutella!
-I made some with apricot jelly and others with apple butter.
-They turned out amazing.
+This Hanukkah Jelly Cookie Recipe is easy to make, delicious, and super festive.

-You can fill them up with any jam, jelly or even Nutella!
+You can fill them up with any jam, jelly, or even Nutella!
 I made some with apricot jelly and others with apple butter.
 They turned out amazing.

 This Hanukkah Jelly Cookie Recipe is so east to make!
 From start to finish it only takes about 30 minutes.
 You can fill these up with any filling you'd like

 The other day I was shopping at Publix and saw they had a huge Hanukkah section filled with decorations and tiny cookie cutters that were perfect for this recipe.
-If you don’t celebrate this Holiday you can cut them any shape you’d like.
-You can also cut them using a paring knife and your own creativity.

 This Hanukkah Jelly Cookie Recipe is so east to make!
 From start to finish it only takes about 30 minutes.
 You can fill these up with any filling you'd like